 Interested candidates should email a cover letter and resume to firstname.lastname@example.org.

-- Manage the petty cash account
+- Manage cash processing throughout events.

 Experience and Skills: